Fairways Ridge

 Design

-Trellises
+Trellises and ScreensÂ

-As vertical articulations of the concepts established by the trellises, the screens add visual intricacy to the interior of the house.
+Located around the edges of the house, the trellises mark moments of crossover between inside and outside spaces.
+While their physical function is to provide support for plants, birdfeeders, and other hanging objects, they also create opportunities for landscape elements to enter the indoors and for built elements to extend into the landscape.
+As vertical articulations of the trellises, the screens add visual intricacy to the interior of the house.
 Framing the entrance to the music nook, the screens create a sense of privacy without completely closing off the space.
-The wall of bookshelves interlocks with the music nook screens perpendicularly, adding a unique dimension to the effect of the screens with its combination of open and solid-backed shelves.
-The transparency and weaving effect of the screens, as opposed to a regular solid wall, create a sense of visual curiosity as one moves through the house.
+The bookshelf wall interlocks with the music nook screens perpendicularly, adding a unique dimension to the effect of the screens with its combination of open and solid-backed shelves while also organizing the house’s public spaces (dining room, living room, kitchen, music room).
+The transparency and weaving effect of the openwork elements create a sense of visual curiosity as one moves through the house.

 Surfaces were used as opportunities to express the clients’ personal aesthetic and fulfill their desire for a colorful space.
 The botanical kitchen tiles were handmade by Eve and Kate using flowers picked from their garden.
 The gravel integrated into the floor of the dining greenhouse brings a typical outdoor material to an indoor space.
 The music nook and laundry room feature two different kinds of botanical wallpaper.
 Pieces of salvaged wood were used to make the doors of the medicine cabinets in the master bathroom, introducing a new textural element.
 The alternating vertical and horizontal cladding on the exterior of the house and studio signals the weave-like language of the trellises and screens.

-Cut Outs
+Cut OutsÂ

 The niches and wells situated throughout the house and studio form a network of interior cut outs.
 The niches take on the language of a typical window without fully penetrating the wall; these recesses become intimate places to display personal objects, contrasting the vastness of the views that are framed within the windows.
 The two wells, one in the studio and the other in the house, act as spacers between the walls and the kitchen countertops, allowing the counter to become its own figure within the room.

-Hot Tub Basket
+Hot Tub BasketÂ

 The hot tub basket is designed to contain the massive hot tub in a way that integrates it with the rest of the house.
 Primarily made of cedar, the somewhat unfinished appearance of the basket contrasts the intimate quality of the niches throughout the interior of the building.
 The hot tub basket is situated on the west side of the house, making it an ideal space to take in the view of the mountains and reservoir.